freedomofpress/securedrop-workstation-docs/docs/admin/reference/upgrade_to_qubes_4.3.rst

 After stepping through the SecureDrop pre-flight updater, go ahead and reboot your SecureDrop Workstation one last time.

-After you log back in, your upgrade will be complete, and you can begin using SecureDrop Inbox again.

 After the upgrade
 ~~~~~~~~~~~~~~~~~

+After you log back in, your upgrade will be complete, and you can begin using SecureDrop
-Upon rebooting, you may have to re-connect to your wifi.
+Inbox again.
+You may have to re-connect to your wifi.

 You can confirm you are on version 4.3 of Qubes via **Qube Manager ▸ About ▸ Qubes OS**